vigneshwarvj/Global-Fun-City_Servlet_JSP_Project/README.md

 # 🎡 Global Fun City Backend Servlet JSP Project

 ## 📖 About this repo:
 This repository contains the backend code for the Global Fun City web application.
-The frontend development is handled separately in the following repository: [Link to Frontend Repository.](https://github.com/fssa-batch3/vigneshwar.vijayakumar__web_project)
+The frontend development is handled separately in the following repository: [Link to Frontend Repository](https://github.com/vigneshwarvj/Global-Fun-City_Web_Project)

 The backend is developed using Core Java and integrated with an SQL database for data storage.
+[Link to CoreJava Repository](https://github.com/vigneshwarvj/Global-Fun-City_CoreJava_Project)

 ### 🔨Tech Stack used in this repository:
 * JSP